bmwant/hapless/USAGE.md

 ➡️ Rename existing hap.

-- When restart command is called, hap will stop the process and start it again.
-The command is rerun from the current working directory.
+- Change name of the existing hap to the new one.
+Does not allow to have duplicate names.
+Hap id (integer identificator) stays the same after renaming.

 ```bash
 hap rename [hap-alias] [new-hap-name]